 - Don’t mind a larger robot vacuum – Sitting at 3.9″ tall and almost 14″ wide, the bObsweep is a bit larger than most other robot vacuums we have tested thus far.
 This could lead to the vacuum getting stuck under furniture more often than most others.

-- Don’t mind going through the manufacturer – Despite the smorgasbord of replacement parts available on the manufacturer website, there are limited parts that are available by third party sellers, like Amazon. that being said, the interaction we had with Customer Service at bObsweep was top notch!
+- Don’t mind going through the manufacturer – Despite the smorgasbord of replacement parts available on the manufacturer website, there are limited parts that are available by third-party sellers. that being said, the interaction we had with Customer Service at bObsweep was top notch!

-For more information on the bObsweep Pet Hair visit Amazon.com.
+For more information on the bObsweep Pet Hair visit here.

 Build Like a Tank, Solid Performance

 Performance - 89%

 The bObsweep PetHair robot vacuum is a very good vacuum if you’re looking for something with nice suction and a large dust bin.
 While the large dust bin would be nice for pet hair, there aren’t really any additional features that would improve the performance of this robot vacuum over any comparable model at a similar price point.
 This vacuum is a bit larger than other models, but something unique to bObsweep is their impressive parts and services. bObsweep will help you replace nearly any part that needs servicing, and if the part is no longer made, they’ll replace your entire vacuum for a refurbished newer model.